latenitefilms/TransferToolbox/docs/how-to-use.md

 ## Storing Media Externally

-!!!
+Interestingly, it is actually possible to "link" to media on an external hard drive.

-**NOTE:** As Final Cut Pro for iPad is very new - this is all very experimental.
-Explore with caution!
+However, even though Final Cut Pro (for iPad) will "link" to the external drive initially, and when you first start editing, you'll be editing off the external drive - in the background, Final Cut Pro will start copying everything across to the internal drive.

-!!!
+As far as we can tell, there's currently no way to stop Final Cut Pro from importing the footage to your iPad's internal drive.

-Surprisingly, it is actually possible to store media on an external hard drive.
+This works slightly differently to DaVinci Resolve (for iPad) and LumaFusion, which both support "linking" to external drives without having a local/internal copy.

-You need to create the Final Cut Pro library on macOS, and make sure you keep the media **external** to the library.
+With that in mind, if you still want to "link" to your media initially, you'll need to create the Final Cut Pro library on macOS, and make sure you keep the media **external** to the library.

 As long as both the generated Final Cut Pro (for iPad) project and media are on the same external hard drive, in the same location as they were on the Mac, everything will work.